mgrzanka/MyShopWebsite/README.md

    - Users can create accounts and log in using forms.
 2. **Listing Items for Sale**:
    - Users can add new items for sale by specifying their name, category, price, quantity, and description.
+3. **Adding items to the cart**
+     - Users can add items that were added by others to the cart to later buy them (buying not implemented!).
-3. **Viewing Listed Items**:
+4. **Viewing Added Items**:
-   - The "My Items" page displays all items listed by the user.
+   - The "My Items" page displays all items added by the user.
-4. **Editing Items**:
+5. **Editing Items**:
    - Users can update details of their items (e.g., name, category, price, quantity, or description).

 ### In Progress:
 1. **Buying Items**:
-   - Adding functionality for purchasing listed items by other users.
+   - Adding functionality for purchasing added items by other users.

 ## How to Run the Application